-- 2.30.
-Currently our digital engagement offer consists of an online consultation hub that lists all our consultation projects and an attached survey design tool that allows to build questionnaires to support our consultations. - 2.31.
-The recommendation it to procure a new system or systems that will also include additional options: - a) A digital citizens panel where residents can be recruited and participate in regular online surveys
+2.30.
+Currently our digital engagement offer consists of an online consultation hub that lists all our consultation projects and an attached survey design tool that allows to build questionnaires to support our consultations.

-- b) Discussion boards that can be used for more dialogue-based approaches but that includes automated analysis to avoid the impact on officer's time - c) Mapping options to enable consultations that are focused on geographical themes, as used in the Your Merton programme - d) A survey design tool that includes analysis of open text questions - 2.32.
-The option of a digital citizen panel will meet the need for regular feedback from a representative sample of residents.
-As a result, there will no longer be a need for the biennial residents' survey and the funding for this will cover the cost of securing a suitable digital platform through an appropriate procurement exercise. - 2.33.
+- 2.31.
+The recommendation it to procure a new system or systems that will also include additional options: - a) A digital citizens panel where residents can be recruited and participate in regular online surveys - b) Discussion boards that can be used for more dialogue-based approaches but that includes automated analysis to avoid the impact on officer's time - c) Mapping options to enable consultations that are focused on geographical themes, as used in the Your Merton programme - d) A survey design tool that includes analysis of open text questions - 2.32.
+The digital citizen panel will supplement the need for regular feedback from a representative sample of residents.
+As a result, we will continue to deliver a biennial residents' survey that provides a benchmark for trends over time and against national or regional surveys.
+We will then be able to use the Citizen's Panel to address issues raised by the resident's survey in more detail. - 2.33.
 During the pandemic Zoom, Teams and other platforms were used to facilitate several engagement sessions on specific topics including the climate emergency and school streets.
 Digital engagement sessions should continue to be an option for delivering consultation and engagement.